jakubkid/behavioralCloning/writeup_report.md

 Centrer driving:
 ![Centrer driving][centerDriving1]

-Next I recorded one lap of centrer driving on left track driving in opposite direction
+Right track in opposite direction:
 ![Centrer driving opposite][centerDrivingOpp1]

-I then recorded the vehicle recovering from the left side and right sides of the road back to centrer.

-Recover from right:
+Right track Recover from right:
 ![Recover from right][recoveryRight1]

-Recovery from left:
+Right track Recovery from left:
 ![Recovery from left][recoveryLeft1]

 After the collection process, I had 28455 number of data points.
-I then converted images from GRB to RGB format.
+I then converted images from BGR to RGB format.

 Finally I randomly shuffled the data set and put 20% of the data into a validation set.